TIMMYG Studios

 Prerequisites

-• FiveM Server
+• FiveM server

-• Port available for voice server (default: 7777)
+• An available port for the voice server (default: 7777)

 1. Extract Files

-1. Download the radio resource files
+1. Download the radio resource

 2. Extract to your server's resources folder

-3. Ensure the folder is named radio
+3. Keep the folder named radio

 Edit config.lua with your basic settings: